IT2901-24-2018/vapi/README.md

 ```

 When the dependencies are finished installing, you can start up the frontend server.
 It will automatically open your browser at localhost:3000, but you can close that.
-`yarn start`

 ### Backend
-While the frontend server is running in your terminal, open up another to set up the backend.
+While the frontend server is running in your terminal, open up another terminal to set up the backend.

 We recommend setting up a virtualenv to contain the backend dependencies.
 [Here's](https://gist.github.com/IamAdiSri/a379c36b70044725a85a1216e7ee9a46) a solid guide on installing virtualenvwrapper for Python3.
 Make yourself a virtualenv for the project with `mkvirtualenv bit24` and remember to run `workon bit24` to have access to the backend dependencies.

 When your virtual environment is set up, get the required dependencies for the backend:

 `pip install -r requirements.txt`

 Apply the latest and greatest in database migrations:

 `python manage.py migrate`

 Now you can start up the backend server.

 `python manage.py runserver`